galaxyproject/training-material/Introduction/tutorials/Introduction.md

 # Part 2: More sophisticated approach

 In part 1 we used an overlap definition of 1 bp (default setting).
-In order to get a more meaningful definition, we now want to use the information of the position of the peak summit and check for overlap of the summits with genes.
+In order to get a more meaningful definition, we now want to use the information of the position of the peak summit and check for overlaps of the summits with genes.

-## Preperation
+## Preparation

 Create a new history and name it.
 If you forgot how to do that, you can have a look at the beginning of this tutorial.
 The history is now empty, but we need our peak file again.
 Before we upload it twice we can copy it from our former history: